-Chicago Booth uses Canvas, an online learning management tool that provides a common, easy-touse framework for faculty to develop and disseminate course materials to students.
+Chicago Booth uses Canvas, an online learning management tool that provides a common, easy-to-use framework for faculty to develop and disseminate course materials to students.
 This platform provides wide-ranging capabilities and interactive features to enhance students' learning experience.
 Students can access this platform at courses.uchicago.edu.

 Important Note: Course materials on Canvas will be removed after a period of time.
-Students are encouraged to save relevant course materials if appropriate.
 Students are recommended to download and save all the course materials during course periods.